Dental Fillings

 Dental fillings are most commonly used to cure cavities, also known as dental caries or tooth rot.
 Cavities are caused by the deposition of plaque, a sticky film of bacteria that builds on teeth, as well as the ingestion of sugary foods and drinks.
 Plaque bacteria produce acids that erode tooth enamel over time, resulting in the creation of cavities.

 When a cavity forms, it leaves a hole or void in the tooth structure.
 If left untreated, the cavity can enlarge and penetrate the tooth's inner layers, including the dentin and pulp, causing pain, infection and other issues.
-Dental fillings are used to restore the structure and function of the tooth by filling the cavity and preventing future decay.
+They used to restore the structure and function of the tooth by filling the cavity and preventing future decay.

 Tooth Fractures, teeth can break due to stress, accidents or chewing on hard things.
-Minor fractures can be repaired by dental fillings, restoring the tooth's structure.
+Minor fractures can be repaired fillings, restoring the tooth's structure.

 Teeth can wear down over time as a result of factors such as bruxism, acid erosion or abrasive brushing.
 Fillings can be used to replace missing tooth structure and preserve the remaining tooth from further damage.